sagitarious12/webex-chatbot-add-trello-card/readme.md

 this package was created with the intent of teaching how to make integrations into Cisco Webex Chat system.

 ### What does this do?
 This specific integration will allow any person to add a card onto a trello board.
+This bot works by 'listening' for specific keywords and then starting a conversation based on that keyword.
+Then it will start a conversation in order to gather the required information to be able to create a card on your trello account.
+When you have completed the small conversation that you have with this chatbot, you will now have a new card on one of your lists in trello.

 ## Installation